Skip to main content

 Frequently asked questions

-No, this grant does not cover lead service line replacement.
+No, this grant does not cover lead service line replacement or related inventory costs.
 Rather, this grant reimburses costs related to outreach efforts for lead service line (LSL) replacement projects carried out by municipal community public water systems (MC).
 Grantees will use the grant funds to support the success of their LSL replacement projects through outreach, which will directly benefit their communities through improved water quality and decreased health risks.
 While expenses may need to be evaluated on a case-by-case basis, eligible activities are listed in the LSLR Community Outreach Grant Announcement.

 Why does this grant not pay for lead service line replacement?